IQ404/study-notes/README.md

 I believe `if` and `if-else` statements in GLSL also work the same as in C++.

+Ternary operator in C++ is supported in GLSL.

 ❓ Does GLSL `switch` statement must be switching on integer types (like in C++)? (yes, and the cases must be integer constant, as in C++)

 ❓ Can we have multiple `return` statements in a GLSL function? (yes)